 Eating processed foods makes it more difficult for us to handle stress, as these often contain high levels of sugar.
-This can cause blood our sugar levels to fluctuate activating the sympathetic arm of our nervous system.
-And, this is the part that deals with our fight or flight and readies us for action.
+This can cause our blood sugar levels to fluctuate activating the sympathetic arm of our nervous system.
+This is the part that deals with our fight or flight and readies us for action.
 When this happens, we release stress hormones which can cause stress symptoms.
 These might include nervousness, anxiety, irritability and sleep disturbance, especially whilst experiencing tinnitus symptoms.

 Eating a well-balanced diet also means that we are able to replace the vitamins and nutrients which may become depleted during times of stress.
 In particular, vitamins which help with stress include zinc, magnesium, iron and B complex.

 Consuming excessive stimulant type foods can make your tinnitus seem louder on some days more than others.
 Dietary stimulants can also affect tinnitus levels because they raise adrenaline levels in the body.
 Stimulant examples include, coffee, chocolate, tea and alcohol.
 Yes, I know all the good stuff!
 This doesn’t have to be a permanent change but certainly for a few months to give your system some time to regain homeostasis and balance itself out.

 Sleep cannot be overestimated as an important part for us to maintain a healthy body and a healthy mind.
 Our stress levels go up with less sleep or if you are suffering from long-term sleep difficulties.
 And, when stress levels go up tinnitus can seem louder.